Amazon Mechanical Turk: Overview

 A user of Mechanical Turk can be either a "Worker" (contractor) or a "Requester" (employer).
 Workers have access to a dashboard that displays three sections: total earnings, HIT status, and HIT totals.
 Workers set their own hours and are not under any obligation to accept any particular task.

-Amazon classifies Workers as contractors rather than employees and does not file forms or pay payroll taxes.
-Classifying Workers as contractors allows Amazon to avoid things like minimum wage, overtime, and workers compensation—a common practice among "gig economy" platforms.
-Workers must report their income as self-employment income.
+Amazon classifies Workers as contractors rather than employees and does not pay payroll taxes.
+Classifying Workers as contractors allows Amazon to avoid things like minimum wage, overtime, and workers compensation—this is a common practice among "gig economy" platforms.
+In the United States, where a supermajority of MTurk workers are located, workers are legally required to report their income as self-employment income.
+The differing legality of this arrangement in countries with stronger labour laws makes the actual international accessibility of the program uncertain.

 In 2013, the average wage for the multiple microtasks assigned, if performed quickly, was about one dollar an hour, with each task averaging a few cents.
-However, calculating people's average hourly earnings on a microtask site is extremely difficult and several sources of data show average hourly earnings in the $5-$9 per hour range among a substantial number of Workers, while the most experienced, active, and proficient workers may earn over $20 per hour.
+However, calculating people's average hourly earnings on a microtask site is extremely difficult and several sources of data show average hourly earnings in the $5–$9 per hour range among a substantial number of Workers, while the most experienced, active, and proficient workers may earn over $20 per hour.

 Workers can have a postal address anywhere in the world.
-Payment for completing tasks can be redeemed on Amazon.com via gift certificate (gift certificates are the only payment option available to international workers, apart from India) or be later transferred to a Worker's U.S. bank account.
+Payment for completing tasks can be redeemed on Amazon.com via gift certificate (gift certificates are the only payment option available to international workers, apart from India) or can be transferred to a Worker's U.S. bank account.